corben2/check_snmp_synology/README.md

 * UPS information (maybe)

 ## Based on
-This plugin is based on plugin by deegan199.
+This plugin is a modified version of a plugin by deegan199.
 It can be found [here.](https://exchange.nagios.org/directory/Plugins/Network-and-Systems-Management/Others/Synology-status/details)

 ### Changes From Original
 This version supports volume usage on DSM 6.2.
 Also, it checks readings by type,